Skip to content

 Note: The Teachify Admin API is currently under development and not yet available for public use.
 This documentation is provided for preview purposes only.

-All paginated responses follow a consistent structure:
+All paginated responses follow this shape:

 {